 There were some people at the house to do a job in the yard.
-This person asked me to catch them when they were leaving and tell them to call him.
-Then my daughter, who was four at the time, started crying in her room where she was playing.
-I got up and ran in to see what was wrong.
+This person called me on the phone and asked me to try to catch them when they were on their way out and ask them to give him a call.

 I was doing what any mother would do.

-While I was in the room, the people left.
+While I was in her room comforting her, the people left.
 It was only a few minutes but I had missed them.

-I called the relative on the phone to tell them I was sorry but my daughter fell and I had to go help her.
+I then called this relative on the phone to tell them I was sorry but my daughter fell and I had to go help her.
 And that is when he said the words…